Ynn/selfstar/exercises/hvac.md

 ![Implementing the PeriodicRunnable](/img/exercises/hvac/scheduling.png)

-It should be stressed the current model is very simplistic and does not take temperature exchange between rooms into account.
-So don't be surprised if your system quickly reach the targeted temperature.

 <u>Question 2 - Scripts</u>: Write a script to check your application is working.

-Here are some command you should use :
+Here are some command you should use:
 {code lang=xml}
 <behavior startdate="25/12/2012-00:00:00" factor="1440">